d4tagirl/d4tagirl.com/_posts/2017-04-24-how-to-plot-animated-maps-with-gganimate.md

 ![ani_map_less_frames](/figure/source/how-to-plot-animated-maps-with-gganimate/2017-04-24-how-to-plot-animated-maps-with-gganimate/ani_map_less_frames.gif)

 This reduces a lot the amount of frames, at the cost of making the story less accurate in terms of time scale.
 But it is a nicer animation!
-My favourite actually 😊
+My favorite actually 😊
 <br />
 ## Creating the .gif